ITfoxtec/FoxIDs/docs/deployment-k8s.md

 1. Backup the persistent volume physical data store.
 2. [Backup with a Kubernetes Cron Job](https://medium.com/@shashwatmahar12/kubernetes-install-mongodb-from-helm-cron-job-to-backup-mongodb-replica-set-5fd8df51fe93).
 3. Backup is supported in MongoDB Enterprise Kubernetes Operator.

+## Update
+FoxIDs is updated by updating each image to a new version, the two FoxIDs images is backwards compatible.
+First update the [foxids/foxids](https://hub.docker.com/repository/docker/foxids/foxids/general) image and then the [foxids/foxids-control](https://hub.docker.com/repository/docker/foxids/foxids-control/general) image.

+It should likewise be possible to update the [MongoDB](https://hub.docker.com/_/mongo) image and [Redis](https://hub.docker.com/_/redis) images with data in persistent volumes.

 ## Useful commands
 This is a list of commands which may be useful during deployment to view details and to make deployment changes.